 The total primary energy consumption for Sunn hemp cultivation was 35 TJ/ha and irrigation was the most energy-intensive phase (more than 70% of the total).
 Nevertheless, the energy balance showed that the crop produced about 3 times more biomass energy than the energy required for its cultivation.
 The energy yield will be increased by means of future adjustments related to irrigation and fertilization steps.

 This post is based on the paper Sunn Hemp, A Promising Leguminous Energy Crop As Inter-Cropping System: Preliminary Results For Spain by Carlos M. Sastre et al. presented at the 26th European Biomass Conference & Exhibition.
-The full paper will be available open access in the official proceedings of the conference which will be published this summer.
+The full paper is available open access in the official proceedings of the conference.